Generalized Spectral Clustering of Low-Inertia Power Networks: Clustering

 \subsection{Generalized Spectral Embedding}

-Graphs are combinatorial objects whose nodes do not have intrinsic coordinates and typically do not lie in an ambient space \cite{baptista_zoo_2023}.
 Graph embedding is a process of mapping the nodes of a graph to a low dimensional geometric space that preserves the properties of the network.
 This geometric space, which is generally Euclidean, is such that the distances between coordinates encode the relationships between the nodes in the network.
 In this section, we use the generalized eigenvectors of the pair $(\tilde{L}, D)$, which encodes properties of the linearized dynamics introduced in Section~\ref{subsec: optimization_problem}, to construct such an embedding.
 We then describe a method for obtaining $k$ dynamically coherent clusters (zones) of a power network based on this graph embedding.

 Given a pair of symmetric matrices $\tilde{L}, D \in \mathbb{R}^{n \times n}$ the generalized eigenvalue problem is the problem of finding nontrivial solutions to the equation